Charlie Shreck

-Charles Edward Shreck (born 6 January 1978) is a former English professional cricketer who has also played first-class cricket in New Zealand.
+Charles Edward Shreck (born 6 January 1978) is an English former professional cricketer who has also played first-class cricket in New Zealand.
 He is a right-handed batsman and a right-arm fast-medium bowler.

 In the 2008 English cricket season, Shreck bowled more overs than any other bowler in England and was among the leading wicket takers.
 For two years running he was voted Notts player of the season.
 In 2011 he signed with Kent.
 He retired from first class cricket in 2017.

 Early life

 Shreck was educated at Polwhele House School and Truro School.